dotnet/runtime/docs/installer/design-docs/hosting-layer-apis.md

 };
 ```

-Contract for performing operations on an initialized host context.
+Contract for performing operations on an initialized hostpolicy.
 * `version` - version of the struct.
 * `instance` - opaque handle to the `corehost_context_contract` state.
 * `get_property_value` - function pointer for getting a property on the host context.